Chester Creek: History

-The original Indian name of Chester Creek was Meechoppenackhan which means "the large potato stream" or "the stream along which large potatoes grow".
+The original Indian name of Chester Creek was Meechoppenackhan which means "the large potato stream" or "the stream along which large potatoes grow", where "potatoes" refers to the tubers of Apios americana, commonly known as American groundnut, potato bean, or Indian potato.

 The lower watershed of the creek served as a tobacco plantation beginning in 1644.
 The land on the west bank of the creek was deeded to John Ammundson Besk and family on August 20, 1653.
 Swedish settlers were the first non-natives to live in the area.

 In 1729 one of the earliest paper mills established in the American colonies was built by Thomas Wilcox on this creek.

 Ecology

-Chester Creek is undoubtedly, ironically (as Chester is largely associated with pollution and industry), the healthiest of the nearby Pennsylvania-originating creeks (Darby, Crum, Ridley, and Chester) that feed into the Delaware River.
-Of these nearby creeks, its banks look the most-so how they would have when William Penn arrived in Pennsylvania in 1681, with many boulders, non-eroded gradients between water and land, and native vegetation along the creek.
+Ironically (as Chester is largely associated with pollution and industry), Chester Creek is undoubtedly, the healthiest of the nearby Pennsylvania-originating creeks (Darby, Crum, Ridley, and Chester) that feed into the Delaware River.
+Of these nearby creeks, its banks look the closest to how they would have when William Penn arrived in Pennsylvania in 1681, with many boulders, non-eroded gradients between water and land, and native vegetation along the creek.

 While all streams and rivers in Pennsylvania natively boasted a presence of Brook Trout, only Chester Creek still most-likely holds this feat.
 Furthermore, Freshwater Eels are still making their pilgrimage up the river, with sightings in both the East and West Branches, many miles upstream.
 These two facts alone indicate a very healthy ecosystem.